Brigadiers

 This is the second branch of the authentic Japanese noodle bar that originated with Koya Soho.

-A much bigger space than its sibling, it still has all the minimalist Japanese charm with in-and-out countertop dining in front of the busy, steamy kitchen, traditional noren curtains, and plain wooden features and tiling throughout.
+A much bigger space than its sibling, it still has all the minimalist Japanese charm with in-and-out countertop dining in front of the busy, steamy kitchen; traditional noren curtains; plain wooden features and tiling throughout.

-The menu is made up of their hand-stretched udon noodles in hot and cold varieties, with the new addition being a Full English Breakfast udon, with egg, bacon and shiitake mushrooms.
+The menu is made up of their hand-stretched udon noodles in hot and cold varieties, with the most unusual variation being a Full English Breakfast udon, with egg, bacon and shiitake mushrooms.
 A daily blackboard of specials like clams, broad beans, capers and dashi butter is on hand to persuade you away from the classics.

 The Ned | 10 minutes’ walk